-If not cleaned out properly, air conditioners can be circulating allergens like dirt, dust, pet dander and even pollen in your home—causing those allergies to really flare up.
+If not cleaned out properly, air conditioners can be circulating allergens like dirt, dust, pet dander, and even pollen in your home—causing those allergies to flare up.

 The good news is, there are things that you can do to lessen the impact that your AC unit is having on your allergies.
 This includes investing in good air filters.
-Try to get true HEPA (High Efficiency Particulate Air) filters.
-In order to be true HEPA filters, they must be able to capture at least 90% of all particles that are 0.3 microns or larger in size.
+Try to get true HEPA (High-Efficiency Particulate Air) filters.
+To be true HEPA filters, they must be able to capture at least 90% of all particles that are 0.3 microns or larger.

 Regular maintenance should include:

-- Cleaning Out the Air Ducts- Years of dust, pollen and mod spores may be hiding in your system—an HVAC technician can clean those out for you.
+- Cleaning Out the Air Ducts- Years of dust, pollen, and mold spores may be hiding in your system—an HVAC technician can clean those out for you.
 It is recommended you have this done every 3-5 years.

-- Removing Debris From Around You’re AC Unit- Take a look at the area around your outdoor AC unit.
-If it is covered with dirt, debris and plants, this may mean your AC unit is actually sucking up outside allergens and circulating them inside your home.
+- Removing Debris from Around Your AC Unit- Take a look at the area around your outdoor AC unit.
+If it is covered with dirt, debris, and plants, this may mean your AC unit is sucking up outside allergens and circulating them inside your home.

-If you are ready to start on a maintenance schedule or have questions about improvements you can make to your home’s system, call the experts here at Texas Pride Heating and Air to schedule and appointment today.
+If you are ready to start on a maintenance schedule or have questions about improvements you can make to your home’s system, call the experts here at Texas Pride Heating & Air to schedule an appointment today.